-The Pickering Medal is to be awarded annually to a person/team who, while in New Zealand, has through design, development and/or invention performed innovative work, the results of which have been significant in their influence and recognition both nationally and internationally, or which have led to significant commercial success.
+The Pickering Medal is awarded annually to a person or team who, while in New Zealand, has through research and development performed innovative technological work the results of which have had significant impact, and/or led to significant commercial success.

-Please note , that for team nominations, no more than four contributors can be named as team leaders, but the contribution of others may be acknoledged.
+Please note that for team nominations, no more than four contributors can be named as team leaders, but the contribution of others may be acknowledged.

-Substantial commercialisation of a new and innovative product, where "substantial" implies more than merely obtaining a patent, but also widespread adoption, nationally or internationally.
+Substantial uptake, where "substantial" implies more than merely obtaining a patent, for example widespread commercial adoption.